lazerwalker/blog/_posts/2016-02-21-switchboard-part-1.md

 ## Next steps

 Whew, what a journey!
-I've left a bunch of cool things out, such as the hand-crank you'd use manually generate power if your power source wasn't producing enough current, but that's more than enough for today.
+I've left a bunch of cool things out (the rotary dial!
+The buzzer!
+The hand-crank you'd turn to manually generate power!), but that's more than enough for today.

 Next up, I'll talk about what an unexpected difficulty it was to merely get access to the interior of the front panel at all.
 Stay tuned!